-Craig Traupane (secretary) trained as an architect.
+Craig Traupane (Vice President) trained as an architect.
 He specializes in managing restorations of historic homes, including the Charney Residence (Wexler & Harrison, 1957) at Tamarisk Country Club and two residences by William F. Cody.

 Thomas Watson is a lawyer and activist with an abiding love of architecture.
-He is a partner with the law firm of Diamond McCarthy LLP, specializing in U.S. and international litigation and arbitration.
-He owns the 1960 Tompkins residence designed by Thorton Ladd & John Kelsey in Thunderbird Heights.
+He is a partner with the law firm of Steptoe & Johnson.
+He owns the 1960 Tompkins residence designed by Thornton Ladd & John Kelsey in Thunderbird Heights.
 And he is presently building a home designed by the Spanish firm Esteva i Esteva in Los Angeles.

 Nathan Jacroux is a senior marketing executive with a passion for design and architecture.
 He has lived in Rancho Mirage since 2012 in the Tamarisk / Treasure Palms Estates neighborhood.
 Nathan has lovingly restored a 1907 Transitional Arts & Crafts Mills Act property in Angeleno Heights, Los Angeles first HPOZ.